Comparing 3 Day Blinds and Lowe's Blinds

 When Lowe's came in and measured, I could tell the gentleman was a busy pro.
 He had a truck with a ladder ready to work and works for many companies and Lowe's is one of them.
 He used a traditional measuring tape and did it very efficiently and gave me pointers on my abnormally horizontally long window and we went with a fabric shade instead of faux wood horizontal blinds for that one.
 He also was the one who gave me an immense pointer that I could use 4 shades for 1 remote control if I wanted to have motorized blinds for 4 of the blinds.
 That way, I didn't have to order 4 different remote controls and save money.
 However, I realized quickly that motorized blinds are super expensive and only went with 2 motorized blinds because those are the only ones that I cannot reach.

 When 3 Day Blinds came to the door, she didn't come in a truck.
 I noticed that right away because I was expecting her to come with a ladder but if she doesn't have a truck then she can't carry a ladder with her.
 I don't remember if she drove here in a small SUV or a small car of some sort, but it definitely wasn't a truck.
 Instantly I wondered how she was going to measure 2 of my really tall windows.
 When she came in, she introduced herself to me and we talked for a few minutes.
 At this point, I was really confused.
 I read online that 3 Day Blinds would bring in the samples for me to see during the consultation.
 She didn't have them in her hands.
 She was asking me what I was looking for in blinds and I told her that I don't have any blinds in the home and need new ones for all of them.
 I also mentioned that I am also comparing 3 Day Blinds with Lowe's.
 Then, she asked me if I was looking for the best price.
 I told her, not necessarily.
 I'm looking for the right blinds for my home.
-The truth is, of course, I want the best deal but it has to be for the type of blinds I want to get and since I found their buy 1, get the second 1 50% off promotion, I figured that would help me somewhat.
+The truth is, of course, I want the best deal but it has to be for the type of blinds I want to get and since I found their buy one, get the second one 50% off promotion, I figured that would help me somewhat.
 After chit chatting for a few minutes, she said she needed to go back to her car and get her binders and then come back.
 So, I'm thinking she wanted to feel me out before committing to a full session with me and walking through my house to see all the windows first.
 That was really strange and unprofessional.
 I felt like I was being judged and had to meet certain parameters or something.
 If she was worried about wasting time, she should have gotten a conversation with me over the phone first before coming here.
 Maybe 3 Day Blinds could do this a bit better.

 After she came back, we started with the 4 windows on the first floor.
-Then as we walked upstairs, she saw my high windows and told me she doesn't have a ladder so she can't measures all of them but can give me an estimate.
+Then as we walked upstairs, she saw my high windows and told me she doesn't have a ladder so she can't measure all of them but can give me an estimate.
 Lowe's did a thorough measurement session while 3 Day Blinds could only 'guess' for 2 of them.
 However, she did measure the ones she could with the battery-operated electronic measuring tool she had in her hand.
 After walking through the second floor of my home, she opened up the blinds' binders with all the samples and let me see which ones I was interested in.
 I felt like the selection was less than what I saw in the Lowe's binders at the Santa Maria location but she said that 3 Day Blinds builds and creates their own blinds so if I order with them, I could get my blinds in and installed within 2 - 3 weeks.
 Lowe's said they probably couldn't get the blinds ready and installed until a month after so 3 Day Blinds does offer a shorter timeline.
 After narrowing down my shade color, faux wood blinds and vertical blinds, she printed my quote out from her portable printer.
-Even with the buy 1, get 1 50% off offer (and do mention it to them in case they forget to apply it), my total was still over $6,000.
+Even with the buy one, get one 50% off offer (and do mention it to them in case they forget to apply it), my total was still over $6,000.
 Wow, I had no idea how blinds could be so expensive!
 Then I noticed that they also charge for shipping and handling, which is something Lowe's does not charge!
 The installation fee is also significantly more expensive.

 The sub-total was $5,975.00, package & handling was $353.76, installation fee was $944.33.
-The discount I got for the buy 1, get 1 50% for 3 Day Blinds was -$1,180.00 and sales tax was $399.03.
+The discount I got for the buy one, get one 50% for 3 Day Blinds was -$1,180.00 and sales tax was $399.03.
 The quote total came out to $6,492.12!
 I was starting to feel really dizzy when I saw all of this.
 Then she said if I ordered today, I would get them completed within 2 - 3 weeks, before Christmas.
 I told her Lowe's has not called me with their quote yet so I am waiting on that before I can move forward.
 I thanked her for her time and never heard from her again.

 Lowe's Great Customer Service